wtakuo/SVM/README.txt

-An example implementation of simple stack bytecode VMs used in my class.
+A simple stack-based bytecode VM implementation used in my class